arup-group/cookiecutter-pypackage/CONTRIBUTING.md

 3. The PR should work for Python 3.9 - 3.11 (inclusive).
    Continuous integration tests will run in your PR and will fail if your changes break anything.

+### Add to the template
+Cookiecutter templates use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating syntax.
+For example, `{{ cookiecutter.project_slug }}` -> `python_boilerplate` on running cookiecutter.
+You can get a good feel for this by looking at the current implementation.

+The GitHub CI workflows also use the `{{}}` syntax, requiring anything that should be left behind after cookiecutter works its magic to be wrapped in {% raw %} and {% endraw %} commands.

+If you want to add an empty directory, you should add a `.ignore` file into it (e.g., see `resources/logos`).
+This will ensure that cruft actually builds the directories.
+In a post-generation hook, this `.ignore` file will be deleted and you will be left with the empty directory.

 ### Add a New Test